How To Edit Your WordPress User Profile

 You can fill in the other Contact Info section fields, or just ignore these.

-For more details about using this feature, refer to the “Your Profile: Additional Contact Information” section below.
+For more details about this feature, refer to the “User Profile: Additional Contact Information” section below.

 Profile > About Yourself